userdw/Intel_Ready_to_Fly_Drone/07._Basic_Image_Processing_with_OpenCV_and_Python/01. Images/README.md

 cv2.destroyAllWindows()
 ```

-The output image should be like the image below, representing blue, green, and red channel respectively.
+The output image should be the same as image below, representing blue, green, and red channel respectively.

 <img src="/images/BGR_Lenna.jpg" height="200">